- Why does Vuo cost money?

 Kosada is a small owner-operated company that has funded all of Vuo development out-of-pocket.
 We earned all of our Vuo start-up funds by doing consulting work and are not bound to any venture capitalist or shareholders.
 So that we can continue to rapidly develop Vuo on our own, we need revenue to sustain ourselves!
 Here's how we intend to sustain project Vuo:

-The free trial has no time limit — but saving, copying, and app exporting are disabled, exported movies are watermarked, and Pro features are disabled.
+The free trial has no time limit — but saving and copying a composition is disabled, app exporting is disabled, exported movies are watermarked, and Pro features are disabled.
+You can save images and data.
 The free trial does not include the SDK or the source code (but you can get the 1-year-delayed source).

 After you have purchased Vuo, you can activate your copy of the Vuo Editor using its "Help > Activate Vuo…" menu item or the "Activate Vuo" dialog button presented each time the Editor is launched.
 You can even start editing a composition with the Vuo free trial, then purchase and activate Vuo without closing your Vuo Editor window, and you'll be able to save the composition you edited!